openecho/Mobile-Development/README.md

 # Mobile Development
 This repository contains a variety of simple mobile development applications.
-This started as the [Mobile Development Challenge](http://thechaw.com/mobile_developer_challenge/wiki/home/Challenge_List) but lost momentem and has been stale for some time.
+This started as the [Mobile Development Challenge](http://thechaw.com/mobile_developer_challenge/wiki/home/Challenge_List) but lost momentum and has been stale for some time.

 My plan is,

 1. Port the Android app examples to Android 2.1
-2. Develop soultions in an on-going way
+2. Come up with some new and interesting challenges
 3. Inspire people to pick up the development for other platforms (yes you [@predominant](http://github.com/predominant))

 # The Original Challenges

 ## Challenge Index
-{{{
 	01 - Hello World
 	02 - Hello Image
 	03 - Hello Image World
 	04 - Hello You
 	05 - Show Us Your Balls
 	06 - Moving Balls
 	07 - Bouncey Balls
 	08 - Indecisive Balls
 	09 - Reverse Balls
 	10 - Lossy Balls
 	11 - Noisy Balls
 	12 - Touch My Balls

 	15 - Icon Assignment

 	20 - Flick my Balls
-}}}

 ### 01 - Hello World
 Display the text "Hello World" on the screen.